MadisonMadi/Staff-Helper/README.md

 - /staffhelp quests ➜ Quests Message
   - There are Easy, Medium (lvl 20) and Hard (lvl 50) quests, each tier gives more rewards and at hard quests you get shards and a chance for a pet!

+- /staffhelp recipes ➜ Recipes Message
+  - Make sure to check out recipes to see the crafting patterns, open your green book and click the Recipes book.

 - /staffhelp reelbiteline ➜ Reel, Bite and Line Message